ietf-wg-cellar/matroska-specification/chapters.md

 ### EditionFlagOrdered

-The `EditionFlagOrdered` flag is a significant feature, as it enables an `Edition` of `Ordered Chapters` which defines and arranges a virtual timeline rather than simply labeling points within the timeline.
+The `EditionFlagOrdered` flag is a significant feature, as it enables an `Edition` of `Ordered Chapters` that defines and arranges a virtual timeline rather than simply labeling points within the timeline.
 For example, with `Editions` of `Ordered Chapters`, a single `Matroska file` can present multiple edits of a film without duplicating content.
 Alternatively, if a videotape is digitized in full, one `Ordered Edition` could present